 Use the map below to view Patrick Martinez’s Homegrown on-site in Los Angeles at the empty lot on the NE corner of Figueroa and Arroyo Glen - 6144 N Figueroa St, LA, CA 90042

-You can hear Martinez speak more about Homegrown in the video below, and in an original article he wrote for Monument Lab’s Bulletin publication reflecting on his project and process.
+You can hear Martinez speak more about his piece in the video below, and in an original essay he wrote for Monument Lab's Bulletin about his process and project.
+Read the essay here.